 Most of these are online lessons, usually with some interactivity, intended as part of an online “textbook”.
 Many are suitable for a flipped learning situation.
 Others are interactives suitable for demonstrating or exploring concepts.
-The grade/class for which these were created is shown at the end of each listing as a guide.
-An item might be better suited to a different grade depending on the structure of your curriculum.
+The grade/class for which these were created is given as a guide to the approximate level.

-- Mean and Sample Standard Deviation Calculator.
-Physics
+- Mean & Sample Standard Deviation Calculator.
+Physics.

-- Mathematical Relationships: Linear, square, inverse & root.
-Physics, Chemistry.
+- Mathematical Relationships.
+Linear, square, inverse & root relationships.
+Physics.

-- Uncertainty in Measurement 1: Reading Scales and Significant Figures.
+- Uncertainty in Measurement 1: Reading Scales & Significant Digits.
 Grade 10, Physics, Chemistry.

 - Uncertainty in Measurement 2: Tracking Uncertainty in Calculations.
 Grade 10, Physics, Chemistry.

 - Vectors.
 Graphical addition, boat-on-a-river problems, direction conventions, & vactor notation.
 Physics.

 - Vector Notation.
 Magnitude-direction notation & unit vector notation explained and demonstrated.
 Physics.